 Soak your reeds enough before playing them

-Store your reeds in a reed case
+Store your reeds in a reed guard

 Disclaimer: This post contains affiliate links.
 This means I may earn a commission should you chose to make a purchase using my link.
 By using my link you help support this blog and its content creation.
 Thank you!